duncantl/RExtractCode/README.md

 # RExtractCode

-This provides functions to extract R code from different types of documents and to evaluate the code.
-I use this when grading student assignments.
+This package provides functions "convenience functions" to extract R code from different types of documents and to evaluate the code.
+I use this when grading student assignments and I created the functions while grading.
+So they were designed quickly and for specific tasks.

-Sometimes they only provide the PDF or HTML document.
+Sometimes a student only provides a PDF or HTML document.
 Instead, they might provide an iPython notebook and not the R code directly.
 Or they provide the R markdown document.